 Over the years Leanne learned to troubleshoot hearing aids and find creative solutions to some hearing difficulties her family faced.
 This including sticking nail stickers to their daughter's hearing aids to help her feel more confident and creating a 'Treasure Chest' hearing aid container for their son's hearing aids so they wouldn't get lost overnight.

 Andrew and Leanne’s daughter, Bec was born into a hearing impaired family and started wearing hearing aids at 5 years old.
 In late 2017 Bec received a cochlear implant and continues to wear a hearing aid in her other ear.

-Bec has been a mentor for “Hear For You” since 2013, supporting and empowering deaf teenagers and currently works for them as the Western Sydney Coordinator.
+Bec has been a mentor for “Hear For You” since 2013, supporting and empowering deaf teenagers and currently worked for them as the Western Sydney Coordinator for over two years.
 She also began to learn Auslan (Australian Sign Language) in 2017 completing a Cert II and continues to explore more of Auslan and the Deaf community.

 With a passion for social change, Bec has a skill in writing to educate others about the struggles that can come with hearing loss.
 She has kept an informative record of her experiences throughout her cochlear implant journey which can be found on her Linked In profile here.